-- Investigate objects and materials by using all of their senses as appropriate. - Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense. - Notice that animals, including humans, have offspring which grow into adults. - Describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
+• Investigate objects and materials by using all of their senses as appropriate.

+- Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense. - Notice that animals, including humans, have offspring which grow into adults. - To find out about and describe the basic needs of animals, including humans, for survival (water, food and air). - Describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.

-- Identify that humans and some other animals have skeletons and muscles for support, protection and movement. - Describe the simple functions of the basic parts of the digestive system in humans - Describe the life process of reproduction in some plants and animals. - Describe the changes as humans develop to old age. - Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function
+- Identify that humans and some other animals have skeletons and muscles for support, protection and movement. - Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat. - Describe the simple functions of the basic parts of the digestive system in humans. - Describe the life process of reproduction in some plants and animals. - Describe the changes as humans develop to old age. - Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function. - Recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents.